rust-lang/book/second-edition/src/ch19-04-advanced-types.md

 > ... it’s a reference to an internal position in the String and the number of
 > elements that it refers to.

-So while a `&T` is a single value that stors the memory address of where the `T` is located, a `&str` is *two* values: the address of the `str` and how long it is.
+So while a `&T` is a single value that stores the memory address of where the `T` is located, a `&str` is *two* values: the address of the `str` and how long it is.
 As such, a `&str` has a size we can know at compile time: it's two times the size of a `usize` in length.
 That is, we always know the size of a `&str`, no matter how long the string it refers to is.
 This is the general way in which dynamically sized types are used in Rust; they have an extra bit of metadata